RamenDR/ramen/docs/design/proposals/VRG-Reconciliation.md

         - Desired state of all volumes [`primary` or `secondary`] in this replication group; this value is propagated to created VolumeReplication CRs
-    - S3Endpoint
-        - S3 Endpoint to replicate PV metadata
-        - **NOTE:** As we move S3 end point configuration this may change
-    - S3SecretName
+    - S3Profiles
-        - S3 Endpoint to replicate PV metadata
+        - S3 Profiles to replicate PV cluster data
-        - **NOTE:** As we move S3 end point configuration this may change

 ### Status